 Increasingly, people are moving to solar-powered hot water, especially in the sunny parts of the country.
 These systems are more expensive to install, but save energy and money over the life of the system.
 Most solar systems need an “assist” for days that are particularly overcast or cold.

 Solar systems come in a few main varieties.
 Roof-mounted models are becoming more popular.
 Base prices for electric-boosted roof-mounted models range from about $3800 to $5400 or more.
 Electric-boosted systems with a tank on the ground (these are called a “split system”) are preferable when roofs can’t support the weight of a tank.
 These systems range from roughly $3900 to $6000 or more.
 Finally, a gas boosted split system starts at around $4900 and ranges up to $6500.

 Like a solar system, a heat pump water heater is highly efficient.
 However, the approach is different.
 Instead of using solar energy, heat pump water heaters use air-conditioning technology to extract heat from the ambient air and use it to heat water.

-The third factor in the cost of your hot water system is installation.
+The fourth factor in the cost of your hot water system is installation.
 Installation costs can vary widely depending on the complexity of the job.